sandialabs/DeterministicMPS/README.md

 The main purpose of this software is to reproduce the results, data and figures, in the following publication:

 "Deterministic Linear Time for Maximal Poisson-Disk Sampling using Chocks without Rejection or Approximation" by Scott A. Mitchell.
-Conditionally accepted to Eurographics Symposium on Geometry Processing, SGP, 2022.
+Accepted to Eurographics Symposium on Geometry Processing, SGP, 2022.

 ## Compiling